Shivam-3-Deswal/Face-Mask-Detection/README.md

 # Face-Mask-Detection
-Python Code for Face Mask Detection in real time
+Python Code for Face Mask Detection in real time.